 Zdenek also follows his passion for cycling.
 He owns the Belgian cycling team Deceuninck – Quick-Step and has founded a cycling center of excellence at the University of Leuven.

-Zdenek initiated the opening of the Aspen Institute Central Europe and supports both the Vaclav Havel Library in Prague and the Design Museum in London, where he sits on the Board of Trustees.
+Zdenek initiated the opening of the Aspen Institute Central Europe and supports both the Vaclav Havel Library in Prague and the Design Museum in London.
 He is also a member of the Board of Advisors at his alma mater, the Tuck School of Business at Dartmouth College.

 More than anything, Zdenek loves the time he spends with his wife Michaela, their four children, as well as his son from his previous marriage.